PetriSim/petri-sim-tool/README.md

 Docker compose will start the frontend, the discovery tool and the simulator together.
 Alternatively you can run each docker container seperately.

+:exclamation: :exclamation: :exclamation: As there is currently no discovery tool integrated with our tool, the mocker server supplies a parameter file to the frontend.
+Please ensure that the backend is running before proceeding.
+The sample parameter file is located in the file directory of the backend, so there is no need to upload an eventlog or specify the discovery or simulation tool.
+Simply click on "start new project" and then "start parameterization" to begin.

 ### Run from source